 That is where supplements come in.
 Providing yourself with some natural vitamins and supplements can help to give you the energy you desire.
-Here are 3 to get you started, here are the three best vitamins for energy:
+But what vitamins are good for energy?
+To get you started, here are the three best vitamins for energy:

-1. Ashwagandha: Many of us look to the ancient medical systems of India to provide some natural healing in our lives.
+Many of us look to the ancient medical systems of India to provide some natural healing in our lives.
 Ashwagandha is considered to be one of the most important herbs in traditional Indian medicine, and it is among the best supplements for energy improvement.

 - Ashwagandha has been shown to enhance the ability of your body to resist physical and mental stress.

 - In five different studies, individuals who took an extract of ashwagandha had less stress and anxiety as well as less fatigue2.